jedbrown/git-fat/README.md

     git fat -a pull

-If you add `git-fat` to an existing repository, the default behavior is to not convert existing binary files to git-fat.
+If you add `git-fat` to an existing repository, the default behavior is to not convert existing binary files to `git-fat`.
 Converting a file that already exists in the history for git would not save any space.
 Once the file is changed or renamed, it will then be added to the fat store.

-To setup an http server to accept git-fat requests, just configure a webserver to have a url serve up the git-fat directory on the server, and point the `.gitfat` http remote to that url.
+To setup an http server to accept `git-fat` requests, just configure a webserver to have a url serve up the `git-fat` directory on the server, and point the `.gitfat` http remote to that url.

 Related projects
 ----------------

-- [git-annex](http://git-annex.branchable.com) is a far more comprehensive solution, but designed for a more distributed use case and has more dependencies.
+- [git-annex](http://git-annex.branchable.com) is a far more comprehensive solution, but was designed for a more distributed use case and has more dependencies.
 - [git-media](https://github.com/schacon/git-media) adopts a similar approach to `git-fat`, but with a different synchronization philosophy and with many Ruby dependencies.

 Improvements
 ------------